Steve Molloy: Club career

+In 1993, Molloy transferred from Leeds to Featherstone Rovers.
+The transfer fee was decided by a tribunal, with Featherstone paying Leeds an initial fee of £95,000, and an additional £5,000 when he received another cap for Great Britain.
+He made his début for Featherstone Rovers on Sunday 29 August 1993, and he played his last match for the club in September 1997.

 International honours

 Steve Molloy won caps for England while at Leeds in 1992 against Wales, while at Featherstone Rovers in 1996 against France (interchange/substitute), and Wales, while at Sheffield Eagles in 1999 against France (2 matches), and won caps for Great Britain while at Leeds in 1993 against France, while at Featherstone Rovers in 1994 against Fiji, 1996 against Fiji (interchange/substitute), and New Zealand (interchange/substitute).

-County Cup Final appearances

-Steve Molloy played right-, i.e. number 10, in Warrington's 24–16 victory over Oldham in the 1989 Lancashire County Cup Final during the 1989–90 season at Knowsley Road, St. Helens on Saturday 14 October 1989.

-Club career
+Coaching career

-Molloy made his début for Warrington on Sunday 28 August 1988, and he played his last match for Warrington on Monday 16 April 1990, he made his début for Featherstone Rovers on Sunday 29 August 1993, and he played his last match for Featherstone Rovers during the 1997 season.
+In 2002, he became player-coach at Oldham.
+He left the club at the end of the 2004 season when his contract was not renewed.

+He spent three seasons coaching Oldham's rugby union team before accepting a development role with the Rugby Football League in 2008.